DonorConnect/Donor-Connect/README.md

-Donor-Connect
+Donor-Connect Repository Structure:

-Donor-Connect-App is used for the web application
+1. Donor-Connect-App is the folder for the source files required for the Donors-Connect web Application

-Functional-Test is used for the functional tests
+2. Functional-Test contains the functional tests
+3. tools

+Set up Instructions:

+1. Clone the project

+2. Set up the project in to the IDE using these instructions:

 Intellij Setup
 ==============